mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

-The baron occasionally takes pity on prisoners, invites them into his home, questions them – and then ships them back to Tarkwall as a favour for Warden Grice.
+The baron occasionally takes pity on prisoners, invites them into his home, questions them – and then ships them back to Tarkwall as a favor for Warden Grice.
 At other times they are simply locked up and guarded until the prison authorities arrive to take them back.